MAUIL: Multi-level Attribute Embedding for Semi-supervised User Identity Linkage: Experiments

 This section investigates the parameter sensitivity of the proposed MAUIL on three primary parameters: (1) the feature dimensions $D$, (2) the number of projection vectors $K$, and (3) the regularization coefficient $R$.

-Figure \ref{Fig:dim} portrays the Hit-precision variation concerning the value change of feature dimension parameter $D$.
-We can observe that the MAUIL performance scores increase at the beginning and then keep stable as the dimension rises on both datasets.
-The trend means that a more top dimensional feature space helps to preserve the user information better, which further contributes the performance improvement of the UIL models.
-In the actual operation process, too high dimension will increase the consumption of computing resources.
+Figure \ref{Fig:dim} portrays the Hit-precision variation in regards to the value change of feature dimension parameter $D$.
+We can observe that the MAUIL performance scores increase at the beginning and then remain stable as the dimension rises on both datasets.
+This trend means that a more top dimensional feature space helps to better preserve the user information, which further contributes to the performance improvement of the UIL models.
+In the actual operation process, too high of a dimension will increase the consumption of the computing resources.
 Hence, we select $D=100$ to a trade-off between effectiveness and efficiency.

-Figure \ref{Fig:K} depicts the sensitivity of model performances when the value of the projection vector $k$ changes.
+Figure \ref{Fig:K} depicts the sensitivity of the models' performances when the value of the projection vector $k$ changes.
 MAUIL presents a similar trend in both of the datasets.
-Its performance can get optimal when $k$ fluctuates from 25 to 35 on WD and from 60 to 110 on DBLP.
+Its performance becomes optimal when $k$ fluctuates from 25 to 35 on WD and from 60 to 110 on DBLP.
 Therefore, if $k$ changes within a reasonable range, MAUIL will remain stable.

-Figures \ref{Fig:reg} illustrates the performance with different setting of regulation parameter $R$.
+Figure \ref{Fig:reg} illustrates the performance with different settings of the regulation parameter $R$.
 We set the range from $0$ to $10^6$ for $R$ across the two datasets.
-The Hit-Precision increases gradually and keeps steady after $R>10^4$ on WD.
-However, the Hit-Precision slightly drops after $R$ reaches $10^3$ on DBLP.
+The Hit-precision increases gradually and remains steady after $R>10^4$ on WD.
+However, the Hit-precision slightly drops after $R$ reaches $10^3$ on DBLP.
 One possible reason is that the parameter's variation is exponential, and the stable interval of $R$ is slightly smaller than that of the exponential change.
-Hence, it is required to choose $R$ in a small range around the locus $10^3$.
+Hence, it is necessary to choose $R$ in a small range around the $10^3$ locus.